laurencedawson/sync-for-reddit/changelog/development.md

 - Enhanced autoplay.
 Grab higher quality autoplay videos with audio for Gfycat &amp; Redgifs ([#827](https://github.com/laurencedawson/sync-for-reddit/issues/827))
 - Replaced the broken official YouTube player app for a new one ([#1433](https://github.com/laurencedawson/sync-for-reddit/issues/1433))
 - DNS over HTTP has been moved out of Ultra to Settings > Security so that everyone can benefit ([#920](https://github.com/laurencedawson/sync-for-reddit/issues/920))
+- The Reddit error message is now shown in the notification when a comment fails to post ([#1256](https://github.com/laurencedawson/sync-for-reddit/issues/1256))
+- Added support for inline spoiler replacements ([#1186](https://github.com/laurencedawson/sync-for-reddit/issues/1186))
+- Post videos can now autoplay in comments

 ## Changes
 - Added additional text when sharing images with titles directly